 Our members also support the training of medical residents from the Faculty of Medicine at UBC.

 More information on MD training programs through the Faculty of Medicine at UBC can be found at

 The Faculty of Medicine also offers a combined MD/PhD program for people who want a career in clinical medicine and research – http://www.med.ubc.ca/mdphd/.

 Training Program in Transplantation Research

 This program is supported through Canadian Institutes of Health Research, the Michael Smith Foundation for Health Research, and is affiliated with the University of British Columbia, its teaching hospitals, and the British Columbia Transplant Society.

 Research projects available through this program encompass all aspects of transplantation including, but not limited to; basic and applied research into the immune system, stem cell biology, tissue transplantation, organ preservation, organ donation and ethical issues related to transplantation, outcomes research and clinical epidemiology related to transplantation.

 IIRC members involved:

 The IIRC hosts a seminar series in partnership with the Division of Infectious Diseases in which Faculty members, their students and invited guests give presentations on their research in progress.
 This provides an important forum for students, principal investigators and other researchers to discuss research and share ideas.

-All seminars take place at the Paetzold Health Education Centre at 4pm unless otherwise noted.
+All seminars take place at the Jack Bell Research Centre seminar room at 3pm unless otherwise noted.